Travel

 Using her line ‘A fairy tale, a Michelin Chef, and pristine nature walk into a bar…’ you get the drift on why Slovenia has been heaped such praise by good ole Nat Geo and Lonely Planet.

-To experience it first hand, head on over to Slovenia, Ancient Rome to the Adriatic : 10 day cultural and foodie immersion.
+Additionally, slow travel tours are a speciality and include Slovenia, Ancient Rome to the Adriatic : 10 day cultural and foodie immersion.
+No quick peek, rush through travel here.

 Group size is 8- 12 plus your host Juliana.
 95% of guests are solo travellers and most are female.
 Private room options are also available for an additional supplement.